mouseless/baked/docs/features/coding-style.md

 ## Scoped by Suffix

-Configures services with given suffixes to use scoped lifetime.
+Adds `ScopedAttribute` to the services that has name with any of the given suffixes.

 ```csharp
 c => c.ScopedBySuffix(suffixes: ["Context", "Scope"])